awsdocs/aws-codedeploy-user-guide/doc_source/SERVICENAME-compliance.md

 Third\-party auditors assess the security and compliance of AWS CodeDeploy as part of multiple AWS compliance programs\.
 These include SOC, PCI, FedRAMP, HIPAA, and others\.

-For a list of AWS services in scope of specific compliance programs, see [AWS services in scope by compliance program](http://aws.amazon.com/compliance/services-in-scope/)\.
+For a list of AWS services in scope of specific compliance programs, see [services in scope by compliance program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS compliance programs](http://aws.amazon.com/compliance/programs/)\.

 You can download third\-party audit reports using AWS Artifact\.
-For more information, see [Downloading reports in AWS artifact](https://docs.aws.amazon.com/artifact/latest/ug/downloading-documents.html)\.
+For more information, see [Downloading reports in AWS Artifact](https://docs.aws.amazon.com/artifact/latest/ug/downloading-documents.html)\.

 Your compliance responsibility when using CodeDeploy is determined by the sensitivity of your data, your company's compliance objectives, and applicable laws and regulations\.
 AWS provides the following resources to help with compliance:
 + [Security and compliance quick start guides](http://aws.amazon.com/quickstart/?awsf.quickstart-homepage-filter=categories%23security-identity-compliance) – These deployment guides discuss architectural considerations and provide steps for deploying security\- and compliance\-focused baseline environments on AWS\.